This is the story of our journey to become minimalist. In this post, we just found out about minimalism and started decluttering.

 It can help with keeping your house clean.

-I started to look at everything in our house asking myself, “when is the last time I used those 16 wine glasses?”
-“When is the last time I used those 30 blankets (we live in CA, it’s never cold)?”
+I started to look at everything in our house asking myself, “When is the last time I used those 16 wine glasses?”
+“When was the last time I used those 30 blankets (we live in CA, it’s never cold)?”

 This photo shows what our living room looked like before we started to declutter.

 I looked up ways to start cleaning out the house and for me, the easiest place to start was the kitchen.

 We have way too much in our kitchen and I know it will be easy to spot the items we never use.